mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-are paid for from central funds and constructed at one of the major naval yards operated by the Two Thousand Worlds but are crewed by personnel raised within the Steppelord’s territory.
+are paid for from central funds and constructed at one of the major naval yards operated by the Two Thousand Worlds but are crewed by personnel raised within the Steppelord's territory.

-A Steppelord may send some of his ships to assist another leader, placing them temporarily under his command but they remain part of their original lord’s holdings.
+A Steppelord may send some of his ships to assist another leader, placing them temporarily under his command but they remain part of their original lord's holdings.
 The permanent reallocation of ships is taken as an insult or punishment and if it occurs then the ship itself is transferred but the crew remain part of their herd.
-This is not an efficient system but an artefact of K’kree social organization and traditional values and changing it would be unthinkable.
+This is not an efficient system but an artefact of K'kree social organization and traditional values and changing it would be unthinkable.

 The local forces commanded by Steppelords are augmented by a much larger pool of vessels loyal to the Grand Steppelord of the Two Thousand Worlds, either directly or through subordinates.
-These leaders represent one of the few changes to K’kree society to have occurred since the invention of spaceflight.
+These leaders represent one of the few changes to K'kree society to have occurred since the invention of spaceflight.
 They have holdings like any other Steppelord but receive funds from the central treasury.
 With this extra income